nasser/magic/README.md

   (il/call (.GetGetMethod property)))
 ```

-It extracts the `PropertyInfo` from the `:property` key in the AST, computes the [getter method](https://msdn.microsoft.com/en-us/library/e17dw503(v=vs.110).aspx), and returns the [MAGE bytecode for a method invocation](https://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.call(v=vs.110).aspx) of that method.
+It extracts the `PropertyInfo` from the `:property` key in the AST, computes the [getter method](https://msdn.microsoft.com/en-us/library/e17dw503(v=vs.110).aspx), and returns the [MAGE byte code for a method invocation](https://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.call(v=vs.110).aspx) of that method.

-Note that this is not a side-effecting funciton, i.e. it does no actual byte code emission.
-It merely returns the *symbolic bytecode* to implement the semantics of static property retieval as pure Clojure data, and MAGE will perform the actual generation of runnable code as a final step.
+Note that this is not a side-effecting function, i.e. it does no actual byte code emission.
+It merely returns the *symbolic byte code* to implement the semantics of static property retrieval as pure Clojure data, and MAGE will perform the actual generation of runnable code as a final step.
 This makes symbolizers easier to write and test interactively in a REPL.

 Note also that the symbolizer takes an additional argument `symbolizers`, though it makes no use of it. `symbolizers` is a map of keywords identifying AST node types (the `:op` key in the map `tools.analyzer` produces) to symbolizer functions.
 The basic one built into MAGIC looks like